-Pink: Red’s more innocent sister, pink is simply red tinted with white.
+Red’s more innocent sister, pink is naturally red tinted with white.
 It’s a classic color for a girl’s bedroom, but there are many sophisticated shades of pink that work very well in the master bedroom as well.
-Salmon, coral, geranium and Marsala are all quite grownup, yet retain the feminine charm that makes pink so popular.
+Salmon, coral, geranium, and Marsala are all quite grownup, yet retain the feminine charm that makes pink so popular.
 Pastel pink is another option, but if you share your bedroom with a man, you’ll likely encounter some resistance to decorating with soft, girlie pinks.
-Brighter shades of pink, such as magenta, fuchsia, bubblegum and hot pink are fun touches for bedding and other accents, but best kept off the walls or floors in your master bedroom.
+Brighter shades of pink, such as magenta, fuchsia, bubblegum, and hot pink are fun touches for bedding and other accents, but best kept off the walls or floors in your master bedroom.

 The color of the earth, brown is nurturing, stabilizing and comforting.
 This, along with its versatile nature, makes it one of the most popular colors for bedroom décor.
 You can decorate your entire room in a palette of brown for a restful vibe, or match it to any other color for a little more excitement and contrast.
 From the darkest chocolate to the softest tan, it’s almost impossible to go wrong with brown in the bedroom.

 Once considered too gloomy for the bedroom, but now a centerpiece of contemporary style, gray is calm and subdued, yet coolly sophisticated.
 An entire bedroom of gray can be too much, but you can still use it as your primary color very successfully.
 Just cheer up this somber tone with a few touches of another neutral, a pure color or white.